multixscale/cvmfs-tutorial-hpc-best-practices/docs/troubleshooting-debugging.md

 The three main causes for this error are:
 1. The CernVM-FS client software is not installed.
-2. The CernVM-FS client basic configuration is not fully set up.
+2. The CernVM-FS client basic configuration is not complete.
 3. The CernVM-FS client is not configured to access the repository.

-(Cause 1) To verify that the CernVM-FS client is installed, run
+**Cause 1.** To verify that the CernVM-FS client is installed, run
 ``` { .bash .copy }
 command -v cvmfs_config
 ```

 The output is either empty or the full path to the executable, for example,
 ```
 /usr/bin/cvmfs_config